The Multi-Regge Limit from the Wilson Loop OPE: The Multi-Regge Limit

 \subsection{Collinear Kinematics and Multi-Regge Limit}

+We want to study the multi-Regge limit using the Wilson loop OPE.
+The latter is formulated as an expansion around a multi-collinear limit of the external momenta.
+Luckily, the multi-collinear limit of the Wilson loop OPE does have a non-trivial overlap with the multi-Regge limit, at least up to $n=9$ external points. \footnote{In~\appref{app:mrl-tessellation}, we present a slightly different parametrization that has an overlap with the multi-Regge limit for any number of points.} Hence we can zoom in on a combined multi-Regge collinear limit where the Wilson loop OPE applies.

-In order to be able to study the combined multi-Regge collinear limit, we need to introduce a new parametrization of the null-polygons with cusps at $x_i$.
-Natural variables for such polygons arose in the construction of the OPE for null polygon Wilson loops~\cite{Alday:2010ku,Gaiotto:2010fk,Gaiotto:2011dt,Sever:2011pc, Basso:2013vsa}.
-We will describe a slightly modified parametrization that features a canonical multi-Regge limit for any number $n$ of edges.
+In order to study the combined multi-Regge collinear limit, we will employ the natural variables that arose in the construction of the OPE for null polygon Wilson loops~\cite{Alday:2010ku,Gaiotto:2010fk,Gaiotto:2011dt,Sever:2011pc,Basso:2013vsa}.
+The parametrization is based upon a tessellation of the polygon contour with $n$ cusps into a sequence of $n-3$ null tetragons.
+Two of those tetragons are boundary tetragons, the remaining $n-5$ tetragons are internal tetragons.
+Compared to the hexagon and heptagon tessellations of~\cite{Basso:2013vsa,Basso:2013aha}, our tessellation is cyclically shifted.
+The tessellation is obtained by drawing unique null lines from cusps $x_i$ to points $x'_i$ on edges $(x_j,x_j+1)$ of the polygon, see \figref{fig:BSVtessellations}.

-The kinematic variables we shall use in the remainder function depend on the choice of a tessellation of the null-polygon that encodes the kinematic data of the scattering process.
-Our choice of tessellation is adapted to the $2\rightarrow n-2$ multi-Regge limit we want to investigate below.
-It differs from the tessellation used in~\cite{Basso:2013vsa,Basso:2013aha}.
-We will tessellate the $n$-gon into $(n-5)$ internal tetragons and two boundary tetragons by drawing the (unique) null lines from cusps $x_4,\dots,x_{n-1}$ to line $x_{12}$, intersecting the line $x_{12}$ at points $x_4',\dots,x_{n-1}'$, see \figref{fig:configuration} and \figref{fig:innerhexagon} (left).
-For our tessellation, the variables $\tau_j$, $\sigma_j$, $\phi_j$, $j=5,\dots,n-1$, parametrize the three conformal transformations that stabilize the internal tetragon $(x_{j-1},x_{j},x_{j}',x_{j-1}')$.
-Acting with these conformal transformations on all cusps $x_j$ that lie above that internal tetragon generates all conformally inequivalent configurations. \footnote{Of course, one can alternatively act with the inverse conformal transformations on the bottom part of the polygon.
-These two choices are related by a global conformal transformation and hence conformally equivalent.} The tetragon variables $\tau_j$, $\sigma_j$, $\phi_j$ can be expressed in terms of the cross ratios $u_{j,1}'$, $u_{j,2}'$, and $u_{j,3}'$ of the surrounding internal hexagon (see~\figref{fig:innerhexagon}),
+Each internal null tetragon is preserved by three independent conformal transformations that are parametrized by $\tau_i$, $\sigma_i$, and $\varphi_i$, where $i=1,\dots,n-5$ now labels the internal tetragons.
+These variables are conjugate to the energy, momentum, and helicity of flux tube excitations in the frame defined by the respective tetragon~\cite{Alday:2010ku}.
+In order to generate all conformally inequivalent configurations, we start with a fixed ``reference'' polygon, and subsequently act with the three conformal transformations that stabilize each internal tetragon on all cusps $x_j$ that lie above that internal tetragon. \footnote{Of course, one can alternatively act with the inverse conformal transformations on the bottom part of the polygon.
+These two choices are related by a global conformal transformation and hence conformally equivalent.} We will mostly use the exponentiated variables